 The average annual income in Guatemala is $3,500 USD.
 Our goal is that each MAIA graduate will be employed and have annual earnings that exceed this amount.
 All Girl Pioneers live below the poverty line (defined as roughly $1000/year or less per person) when they join the MAIA program.

-A Family on her terms
+A Family on

 57 percent of young indigenous women are married or have become mothers by the time they are 18.
 Our goal is that MAIA graduates will delay marriage and pregnancy until they are at least 25 years old and in a stable position to support a family.